Physiotherapy in Vineland for Upper Back and Neck

 Any surgery that is done near the spinal canal can potentially cause injury to the spinal cord or spinal nerves.
 Injury can occur from bumping or cutting the nerve tissue with a surgical instrument, from swelling around the nerve, or from the formation of scar tissue.
 An injury to these structures can cause muscle weakness and a loss of sensation to the areas supplied by the nerve.

-Many patients get nearly complete relief of symptoms from the discectomy procedure.
+Many patients get nearly complete relief of symptoms from the laminectomy procedure.
 As with any surgery, however, you should expect some pain afterward.
-If the pain continues or becomes unbearable, talk to your surgeon about treatments that can help control your pain.
+If the pain continues or becomes unbearable, talk to your doctor about treatments that can help control your pain.

 What happens after surgery?